Read all about Benjamin Moore Stonington Gray HC-170, plus see 25 real homes that use it!

 Stonington Gray also is a darker shade (with an LRV of 59.75) than Wickham Gray (with an LRV of 68.94), so go with Stonington if you are looking for a richer tone on your walls.

-Oh Revere Pewter, how you are so loved by many, many home decorators.
-Your dark and moody but not overpowering feel, makes you a great fit when you don’t want the gray to sit back as a silent backdrop.
+Oh, Revere Pewter, how you are so loved by many, many home decorators.
+You’re dark and moody but not overpowering, which makes you a great fit when you don’t want the gray to sit back as a silent backdrop.

-In comparison, Stonington Gray is more like a tween in its moodiness compared to the high school level of Revere Pewter moodiness (do people get any moodier than as a teen?!).
-Stonington Gray is lighter, airier and may blend in more with your decor than stand out.
+In comparison, Stonington Gray is more like a tween in its moodiness compared to the high school level of Revere Pewter (do people get any moodier than as a teen?!).

 In comparison, Stonington Gray is darker and may not be your choice if you are looking for a paint color to brighten up your home.